Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 To learn more about the details, I would recommend watching his interview, or my post for a general intro: [Introduction Of The Forward Forward Method By Geoffrey Hilton](https://xing-chen18.github.io/Project-Introduction-of-the-forward-forward-method-by-Geoffrey-Hilton/)

 **My Work**: I have developed an advanced method of generating negative data that diverges from and improves upon Geoffrey Hinton's initial Forward-Forward Algorithm framework.
-My approach has been tested on the CIFAR10 dataset, where it has not only achieved remarkable accuracy but also surpassed the performance benchmarks set by existing unsupervised local learning algorithms.
+My approach has been tested on diverse datasets, ranging from vison to audio task, where it has not only achieved remarkable accuracy but also surpassed the performance benchmarks set by existing unsupervised local learning algorithms.

 **Impact**: Improving machine learning models' interpretability.
 The implications extend to real-world applications, including but not limited to, enhanced computer vision systems, more efficient natural language processors, etc.